Dud3core-webdev/ng-responsive-nav/README.md

 This library is for use with Angular 8 only, as I haven't tested it in older versions of Angular (or 9).
 It has minimal dependencies, no Bootstrap, just Angular, HTML, SCSS and the amazing
 [Font Awesome Angular Module](https://www.npmjs.com/package/@fortawesome/angular-fontawesome)

+#### Recent Improvements
+* Fixed issue where this just didn't work as an NPM package, a built version of the Angular library was required to use the package.
+This was due to the way exports were being managed in public-api.ts

+* Improved css for nav-links: At the time of upload, there were no css rules being applied to url links
+* Started work to make the desktop nav more customisable through content transclusion.

 ## Installation

 You will need to have the following packages in your Angular app's package.json file: